 Dental implants are not like your typical tooth replacement like traditional bridges or dentures.
 Implants work to replace the entire root structure of your teeth as well as the crown.
 By doing this, your smile isn’t the only thing that becomes reinvigorated: your jaw is getting proper stimulation as well!
 They are truly an all-in-one solution to tooth loss, whether you’re trying to replace a single tooth, multiple teeth, or an entire arch.
 Keep reading to learn more about these many benefits ahead of your initial consultation!

 Those wanting to replace a single tooth with dental implants will only need one titanium post and a single porcelain crown.
-Dental implants typically use porcelain in order to create the most natural appearance possible.
+Dental implants typically use porcelain to create the most natural appearance possible.
 The crown and implant are attached via an abutment, which provides a stable foundation for regular use.

-Replacing multiple consecutive teeth is as simple as creating a restoration designed to fit with two implants.
+Replacing multiple consecutive teeth is as simple as creating a restoration designed to fit two implants.
 Instead of relying on neighboring teeth to hold the bridge like it would traditionally, an implant on either side can easily hold a bridge designed to replace three to four teeth at a time.